agrimgt/python-fieldclimate/README.rst

 To use this, you'll need HMAC credentials provided by iMetos.
 See their docs for more info.

-Requires Python 3.5 or better.
-Tested on Python 3.6.
+Requires Python 3.6 or better.
 Depends on asks_ and pycryptodome_.

 .. _asks: https://github.com/theelous3/asks
 .. _pycryptodome: https://github.com/Legrandin/pycryptodome